backups-obsidian/backup-obsidian-2/100 study-notes/103 Golang/Go - Channels.md

 ---
 ## Channels
 - A channel in go provides a **connection between 2 go routines** allowing them to communicate.
-- Channels are used to *communicate in between running go routines*.
+- Channels are designed to *synchronise communication between 2 go routines*.
+- Multiple go routines and send and receive values from a single channel.
 - Value of an uninitialised channel is `nil`
 ```go
 var ch chan int